-While there are all kinds of weird sounds a vehicle can make, some are more serious than others and require immediate attention.
-Let’s talk about five problematic sounds that could very well indicate that your vehicle is a lemon.
+While there are all kinds of weird sounds a vehicle can make, some are more serious than others.
+Let’s talk about five problematic noises that may be a lemon sound.

 - Incorrect ignition timing